andamira/webera.sh/STYLE_GUIDE.md

 * Function are preferably named starting with the verb, then the object and the modifiers.

-* All code must be inside functions
+* All code must be inside functions.

 ## Comments